Phuongttc22/Phuongttc22/README.md

 A person's kindness is more important than their appearance..
 My mouth says I'm not sad, but my mind is full of ruins..
 I hope life will treat me a little more gently, love me a little more...
-If it stays like this, when will it be okay?
+If it stays like this, when will it be okay??